svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-full-history.md

     Your server can only download historical data from the peer-to-peer network if one its direct peers has the data available.
 The easiest way to ensure you can download full history is to peer with a server that already has full history.

     **Tip:** Ripple makes a pool of full history servers publicly available.
-You can resolve the domain `s2.ripple.com` a few times to get the IP addresses of these servers.
+You can resolve the domain `s-us.sgy.plus` a few times to get the IP addresses of these servers.
 Ripple offers these servers as a public service, so be aware that their availability to peer with other servers is limited and you may be blocked if you abuse them.

 0. If you have a database dump from another full-history server to use as a basis, set the `[import_db]` stanza of your server's config file to point to the data to be imported.
 (Otherwise, skip this step.)